Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

-Here are some tips to help create a fantastic display:
+Tips to ensure a fantastic display:

 Yates Foxglove ‘Foxy’ has ascending spires of exquisite bell-shaped blooms in cream, purple and rose colours and is a fabulous way to add life to partly shaded areas in the garden.
 These tall, elegant and stately flowers create a magnificent and long-lasting display, with plants reaching up to 1 m tall.

-You can sow foxglove seed direct where it is to grow, around 3 mm deep, or alternatively seedlings can be raised in punnets of Yates Black Magic Seed Raising Mix and transplanted when they’re large enough to handle.
+You can sow foxglove seed direct where it is to grow, at around 3 mm deep, or alternatively seedlings can be raised in punnets of Yates Black Magic Seed Raising Mix and transplanted when they’re large enough to handle.

 Watch out for snails and slugs, which can damage tender young seedlings.
-A light sprinkling of Yates Blitzem Snail Slug Pellets around the plants will help attract and kill snails and slugs.
+A light sprinkling of Yates Blitzem Snail & Slug Pellets around the plants will help attract and kill snails and slugs.

 Share